tjd1234/cmpt383summer2022/docs/languages/racket/racket_macros.md

 The form `(begin expr_1 expr_2 ... expr_n)` evaluates each of `expr_1` to
 `expr_n` in the order they occur, and then returns the value of `expr_n`.

 ## Basic Macro Expansion

-To better understand macros, it's useful to trace how macros get called.
-For example, when we call `(assert (= 1 2))`, we can imagine that it gets *expanded* into this expression:
+To better understand macros, lets trace how they're called.
+For example, when we call `(assert (= 1 2))`, we imagine that it gets *expanded* into this
+expression:

 ```scheme
 (when (not (= 1 2))